kanodiaayush/kanodiaayush.github.io/index.md

 author_profile: true
 ---

-# Hello!
+Hello!

-I'm Ayush Kanodia, working on a stealth AI startup focused on building compelling product experiences using AI and large recommendation systems.
+I'm Ayush Kanodia, and I cofounded and am working on a stealth startup building an AI augmented knowledge consumption experience.
+I'm focused on new business models that emerge from building compelling product experiences using AI and large recommendation systems.
-I'm working on a stealth AI startup focused on building compelling product experiences using AI and large recommendation systems.

 Prior to this, I was Co-Founder and CTO at MoveUp AI, where I built career development agents leveraging my background in ML and economics.